Copy one universal prompt into Claude Code, Codex, Cursor, Windsurf, or Copilot Chat. It detects the framework and verifies the setup end to end.

 - Run npx securenow whoami from the project root.

-- If not logged in, run npx securenow login from the project root and wait for the browser flow.
+- If admin auth is missing, run npx securenow admin login from the project root and wait for the browser flow.

 - After the CLI exits, rerun npx securenow whoami.

-- Do not proceed to app edits or verification until whoami succeeds.
+- Do not proceed to app edits or verification until whoami shows the required lane(s).
+SDK setup needs runtime app config; admin/global MCP operations need admin auth.

 5. Validate project-local credentials without exposing secrets:

-- Confirm .securenow/credentials.json and any .securenow/credentials.*.json runtime files are ignored by git, without ignoring the entire .securenow/ directory.
+- Confirm .securenow/admin.json, .securenow/runtime.json, legacy .securenow/credentials.json, and any .securenow/credentials.*.json runtime files are ignored by git, without ignoring the entire .securenow/ directory.

 7. Configure the least invasive framework-specific integration: